Lamellar Cataract (Zonular): Causes, Symptoms and Surgery

 What Is Lamellar or Zonular Cataract?

 Lamellar cataracts can vary in severity.
 In some cases, they may only affect a small portion of the lens, leading to minor visual impairment.
-In more severe cases, the opacities can cover a larger area of the lens, resulting in significant vision loss.
+In more severe cases, the opacities can cover a larger area of the lens, resulting in significant loss of vision.

 It is important to note that zonular cataracts are not progressive.
 This means that once the opacities have formed, they usually do not worsen over time.
 However, the impact on vision can vary depending on the size and location of the opacities.